DINA-Web/dina-collections-data-model/tools/validate_schema/README.md

 The script makes the following checks:

-- that all tables exists
+- that all tables exist
-- that all columns exists
+- that all columns exist
 - that the referenced column is correct for each foreign key
 - that datatype is correct for each column